 You can no longer apply for a Voter Authority Certificate to vote in the local elections on Thursday 4 May 2023.
 You can still apply for a Voter Authority Certificate to use in future elections and referendums.

 If you do not have any of the accepted forms of photo ID, and you want to vote at the polling station, you will need to apply for a Voter Authority Certificate.
 This is a free photo ID document specific for the purposes of voting.

-You can apply for your Voter Authority Certificate online via the government’s Voter ID application webpage.
+You can apply for your Voter Authority Certificate online on the GOV.UK’s voter ID application webpage.

 When applying for a Voter Authority Certificate, you will need to provide the following information:

 - date of birth

 - National Insurance number, found on payslips or official letters about tax, pensions or benefits